VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 BandB(0,2.0,0.001)
 ```

-You don't see the problem?
-And it is most than probable that your user won't.
+You don't see a problem?
+Well your users won't either.

 Here's the problem: we use parametric types, and when we declared our structure, we said that all fields in our type will share the same type.
 This is the `T` here: